thanhlongnt/sp25-cse110-lab4/expose/javascript/part2.md

 10. line 12 will output 3, as `length` is declared as a `const` and `console.log` is within the function scope

-11. this will do the same as the first two versions. // investigate why we can append to the const variable
+11. this will do the same as the first two versions

 12. for the student object, we can use the following notation:
     a. student.name